hu-ja-ja/MCArchive_Downloader/README.md

-# Mod Downloader
+# MCArchive_Downloader

-This project is a Python script designed to download mods from the Minecraft Archive API.
+This project is a Python script designed to download mods from the [MCArchive API](https://mcarchive.net/api/v1/).
 It allows users to specify a game version and download the corresponding mods to a designated directory.

 ## Project Structure